Earache

 Common causes of earache

-• Changes in altitude or air pressure (eg, when an aeroplane lands)
+• changes in altitude or air pressure, for example when an aeroplane lands

-• A disease of the gland in front of the ear (eg, mumps).
+• a disease of the gland in front of the ear, for example mumps.

 The ear canal is very delicate.
-It’s never a good idea to put anything in your ear that hasn’t been prescribed.
+It is never a good idea to put anything in you ear that has not been prescribed.

 If your child has an earache, they may: